andrewpfunk/serverless-tutorial/README.md

 Next, we need to modify script.js to call the new serverless function.

-- Edit script.js and add these lines at the bottom, right below the setTodos() function we added earlier:
+- Edit script.js and add these lines at the bottom, right below the block of code we added earlier:

 ~~~
 const localStorageSetHandler = async function(e) {